-Candidates are required to complete 72 credits, including two 9-credit compulsory courses and a capstone experience in accordance with the regulations for this degree and the syllabus as set out below.
+Candidates are required to complete 72 credits, including a capstone experience in accordance with the regulations for this degree and the syllabus as set out below.
 Candidates may choose courses from the course outlines of individual areas of law below, and courses from any of the specialist programmes, but in any event no more than two courses from other LLM specialist programmes.